 After a young adult applies, their application will be reviewed for completeness and to determine eligibility.
 Following this, Practitioners will contact young adults with information about next steps.

 Young adults who meet the program requirements will be required to complete an intake form.
 The intake form will be reviewed and the young adult will be conditionally approved.
 An email will be sent to the young adult with a deadline to complete any tasks required for approval of their funding.

 Once funding has been approved, a sponsorship agreement will be established with the school.
 The agreement states that Advancing Futures will cover tuition and mandatory school fees for the academic term(s).
 The institution will invoice Advancing Futures directly.

 Mandatory books and supplies

 An account will be created at the school’s bookstore to cover the cost of mandatory books and supplies.
-All students are required to submit a book and supply list at the start of each semester.
+All young adults are required to submit a book and supply list at the start of each semester.

 - $50 per year for part-time students

 Monthly living allowance payments are deposited into young adults’ bank accounts 5 to 7 days before the first day of each month.
 The living allowance payment provided at the end of each month is for the next month of study.

 The Advancing Futures team is available to provide a presentation about our program to groups of prospective students, professionals, and others.

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.